 - A. Scholastic.
 Students shall become scholastically ineligible in either of two (2) ways: - 1.
-Obtain failing grades in one or more classes in nine-week grading period. - Students who receive one or more failing quarter grades will be placed on academic probation.
+Obtain failing grades in one or more classes in nine-week grading period.

+Students who receive one or more failing quarter grades will be placed on academic probation.
 An athlete who received one or more quarter F's may regain eligibility if he or she is passing all classes after the first contest has been played.
 The student is responsible for providing verification of acceptable academic performance to the athletic director and building principal.
-Students scholastically ineligible for this reason will be expected to practice during the suspension period.
-If, after one contest, the athlete is not eligible for competition, he/she will remain ineligible for the remainder of the quarter and will not be allowed to practice. - 2.
-Students who receive any incomplete quarter grades will be placed on academic probation.
+Students scholastically ineligible will be expected to practice during the suspension period.
+If, after one contest, the athlete is not eligible for competition, he/she will remain ineligible to compete in further competitions unless passing grades are obtained prior to subsequent contests for the remainder of the quarter.
+In other words, grades will be checked prior to each competition throughout the quarter; if passing grades are attained, the athlete may compete.

+- 2. Students who receive any incomplete quarter grades will be placed on academic probation.
 A student will regain scholastic eligibility as soon as the incomplete grade is cleared.
 The student is responsible for providing verification of clearing the incomplete grade to the athletic director and building principal.
-If the incomplete grade turns to an F grade, the student will be subject to paragraph 1 above.
+If the incomplete grade turns to an F grade, the student will be subject to paragraph 1 above. - 3.

-- 3. EEN students will be expected to obtain passing grades for classes in which they are mainstreamed.
-Satisfactory progress toward meeting IEP objectives shall be considered passing in classes for which EEN students are not mainstreamed.
 Students with disabilities will be expected to obtain passing grades for all general education classes they attend.
-Satisfactory progress toward meeting Individual Education Plan (IEP) objectives shall be considered passing in all other classes.
-(CHANGE MADE 7/04) - B. Attendance.
-Student athletes are expected to be in attendance the full day of an athletic event with the exception of either a pre-arranged or approved appointment.
-Any exception beyond this must be authorized by the building administration.
-(Secondary Administrative Council Notes of February 5,1987.) - C. Suspension/Expulsion.
+Satisfactory progress toward meeting Individual Education Plan (IEP) objectives shall be considered passing in all other classes. - B. Suspension/Expulsion.
 Any athlete who is suspended or expelled from school shall be ineligible for all athletic participation including practices during the period of suspension or expulsion.
 They shall be eligible for athletic competition when they are readmitted to school, unless the reason for suspension or expulsion was based on a major violation of the athletic code.